zhiyzuo/python-modularity-maximization/_posts/2017-04-14-quick-start.md

 date: 2017-04-14
 ---

 The following two examples use data in the both cited papers mentioned in the index page.
+This is also available in [jupyter notebook format](https://github.com/zhiyzuo/python-modularity-maximization/blob/master/Quick-Start.ipynb)

 ```python
 import networkx as nx